hmoustaphaousmane/hmoustaphaousmane/README.md

 I am [Hassane Moustapha Ousane](https://hmoustaphaousmane.github.io), an aspiring Data Scientist, with a Bachelor's Degree in Computer Science and soon graduated with a Professional Bachelor's Degree and a [Simplon](https://simplonline.co/) Certificate, both, in Data Development at the Faculty of Exact an Applied Sciences of the University of N'Djamèna.
 I am able to create databases, structure and organize them as well as ensure fast and functional access to all data to meet the needs of businesses (companies).

-- 🔭 I’m currently working on a data development project for academic perpose
+- 🔭 I’m currently working on a data development project for academic purpose
 - 🌱 I’m currently learning Data Development : Machine Learning (Initiation), Data Warehousing, Data Visualization
 - 👯 I’m looking to collaborate on projects about data development and web development
 - 📫 I'm reachable at at [Hassane Moustapha Ousmane](https://www.linkedin.com/in/hassane-moustapha-ousmane-6b9549228/)